-According to our analysis of IRS data on the use of Hope and Lifetime tax credits and the tuition deduction in our 2005 report, some tax filers appear to make less-than-optimal choices among them.
-13 The apparent suboptimal use of postsecondary tax preferences may arise, in part, from the complexity of these provisions.
+According to our analysis of 2005 IRS data on the use of Hope and Lifetime Learning Credits and the tuition deduction, some tax filers appear to make less-than-optimal choices among them.
+The apparent suboptimal use of postsecondary tax preferences may arise, in part, from the complexity of these provisions.